 Students who become pregnant are strongly encouraged to contact the Wellness Center, to create a wellness plan, and the Residence Life office as soon as they become aware they are pregnant.
 The Wellness Center staff will refer the student (and the father if necessary) to the appropriate on/off-campus support to assure the mother has a comprehensive prenatal care plan in place and the department has the most up-to-date contact and physician information in case of an emergency.
 It is College’s goal to help a pregnant student have a healthy, comfortable, and supportive living environment throughout the pregnancy, if she wishes to continue at Westminster College.

 Pregnant students may continue taking classes and engage in all other community activities during the duration of the pregnancy.
 If a student prefers to take a medical leave of absence with the intention of returning to campus after delivery of the baby, such leaves may be requested through the Office of Student Affairs.

 For those students who decide to keep the infant after the birth, it is important the student make necessary arrangements for housing for the infant prior to delivery.
 Westminster College facilities are limited to single-student housing and are unable to accommodate infants or children in residence.

-The College reserves the right to enter any room to perform routine maintenance duties, to inspect any room for reasons of health or safety, and to determine if College policy is being violated.
+The College reserves the right to enter any room to perform routine maintenance duties or to inspect any room for reasons for Health and Safety Checks or potential college policy violations.
 Upon entering the room, the College official may confiscate material believed to be associated with an alleged violation of Westminster College policy if the material in question is in plain view.
 The above may take place whether or not the occupant is present.

 The Office of Student Affairs makes room and roommate assignments for incoming first-year and transfer students.
 Upperclass residents choose their roommates and assignments through the Housing Selection process, conducted each spring semester.
 Students living in theme housing conduct their own housing selection process.